-12. Council Targets 2012/13
+12. Council Targets 2013/14

-The large satisfaction survey exercise undertaken in April 2009, covering the whole of the Great Aycliffe area, helped prioritise the targets for the Council.
-The Council's budgets were developed in line with these targets and the survey results which identified the customers' needs.
+Consultations, questionnaires and attending public meetings ensure we are able to reflect the needs of the residents when we set and prioritise the targets for the Council.
+The Council's budgets are developed in line with these targets.
 In addition, Members, the Customer Panel and Youth Council have also been consulted and an annual budget consultation is also held.

 It is worth noting, once again, that the Town Centre is in private ownership and is NOT the responsibility of the Town Council.
-The Town Council has limited input into any meetings or progress made in this area although we strive to have a larger impact.
+The Town Council has limited input into any meetings or progress made in this area, although we strive to have a larger impact.

-The Town Council are hoping to prepare a Neighbourhood Plan over the next two years.
+The Town Council is hoping to prepare a Neighbourhood Plan over the next two years.
 With this in mind, and not wanting to overload residents with consultation, the Town Council has not undertaken a major consultation exercise.
-Therefore, the targets for 2012/13 have not changed substantially.
+Therefore, the targets for 2013/14 have not changed substantially.

-The list of targets for 2012/13 is attached as Appendix 2.
+The list of targets for 2013/14 is attached as Appendix 2.